 As the need for mental health counselors to treat PTSD and other conditions rises, the number of professionals in the field is not keeping pace.
 Retired Gen. Peter Chiarelli, who now serves as the chief executive of a nonprofit organization focused on curing brain disorders, points to a national shortage of mental health professionals as one of the reasons why the military has been unsuccessful in reducing its incidence numbers.

-The U.S. Department of Labor reports an anticipated job growth rate of 29% for mental health counselors by the year 2022, well above the 11% average for all job fields.
+The U.S. Bureau of Labor Statistics reports an anticipated job growth rate of 20% for mental health counselors through 2024, faster than average for all job fields.

 As bleak headlines bring the military’s struggle with PTSD into the spotlight, they also illuminate the need for trained mental health counselors to help soldiers win one more battle when they return home.